-Dont be tempted to change your money with the peddlers on the street advertising extra high exchange rates.
+Don’t be tempted to change your money with the peddlers on the street advertising extra high exchange rates.
 These moneychangers can be like magicians and magically make your money disappear!
-Its best to stick to the trusted moneychangers such BMC, Money EX and Kodak Shops.
+It’s best to stick to the trusted moneychangers such BMC, Money EX and Kodak Shops.

 You should always be the last person to touch your money.
-Genuine moneychangers will count your money out on the bench in front of you and leave it for you to pick up and recount.
+Genuine money changers will count your money out on the bench in front of you and leave it for you to pick up and recount.

 You will always get a better exchange rate if you wait to change your money in Bali rather than converting it before you go.

-Usually within your first day of being in Bali you will be stopped at least once one the street by someone handy you a scratchy card.
-Everyone is a winner here!
+Everyone’s a winner here!
 What you will win is something like a free holiday or at least a free lunch.
 They will want your hotel details to arrange a pickup to collect you for your prize.
 You will be taken to a resort and they will come good on their offer of a prize.

 You should always ask your driver before you sit in the cab if they use their meter.
 Meters will ALWAYS be cheaper than any negotiated price with the taxi driver.
 Meters should start at 7000 IDR.
-If it is late at night however it may be hard to find a taxi driver who will turn their meter on, this is the one occasion when we resort to negotiated with the taxis.
+If it is late at night however it may be hard to find a taxi driver who will turn their meter on, this is the one occasion when we resort to negotiating with the taxis.

 Another tip is to always keep your small notes for your taxi rides.
 Drivers will often plead that they have no small money in the hope that you will leave without worrying about your change.
-A good way to avoid this is to always carry small money with you to accommodate for taxi fares.
+A good way to avoid this is to always carry small money with you to accommodate taxi fares.

 It is an old trick for some shopkeepers to quickly change your 100,000 IDR note for a 10,000 IDR note and insist you gave them the wrong note in the first place.

 Be careful of places where you seem to be forced very close to people.
 Often you’re just being herded so they can achieve their purpose of emptying your pockets.
 Watch out for crowding by numerous sellers on the beach, all of them coming very close to you.
 Rubbing up against you sometimes.

-Also be wary of 4-5 guys standing on the street, forcing you to squeeze past them or walk onto oncoming traffic.
+Also be wary of 4-5 guys standing on the street, forcing you to squeeze past them or walk into oncoming traffic.
 The best way around this is to wear shorts/pants with either velcro/zipper pockets.
 Or if you have to get close to people, just put your hands in your pockets.

-The Kuta nightclub strip is notorious for pickpocketing of money and phones.
+The Kuta nightclub strip is notorious for pickpocketing money and phones.
 If you go to party here try and only take the amount of cash you need and be aware when you are out on the street of hands going in or near your pockets or bags.